 Actor.
 Filmmaker.
 Advocate.

 Carolyn is also a writer, producer, and co-founder of Chatty Rats Productions.
 She is an advocate for mental health, gender equality, and racial justice.
 Recently, she made headlines after starting an initiative giving away safety alarms to AAPI New Yorkers amidst a national uptick in hate crimes against Asian-Americans.
 Her advocacy and filmmaking work are intersectional, with the ultimate goal of telling stories with rich, complex, AAPI characters.
-When she’s not acting, she’s listening to true crime podcasts and being a new dog mom to her toy poodle Pepper.
+When she’s not acting, she’s listening to true crime podcasts and being a dog mom to her toy poodle Pepper.